 For finishes they chose a combination of black, white, and natural wood, with contrasting hex tiles and subway tiles.
 “Subway tile felt very NYC to us, so we led with that, but also liked hexagon tile for the floor,” Isis said.
 “In the shower, we opted for all black, which we totally love, and we’re happy with the custom walnut shelving, too.”

 Their general contractor was a great fit

-Both partners feel proud of the outcome.
+Both partners feel proud of starting their bathroom project and the final outcome.
 “We took what we’d learned from other projects,” Isis said, “and used that knowledge to work really well with our Sweeten contractor and his team.”
 Stephano appreciated that their contractor was always available, “and was invested in both getting the work done and making sure we were satisfied.”